binayjy8/CSS-GRID/README.md

-hBinay Bhusan Mohanta is the author
+Binay Bhusan Mohanta is the author